 Some guys can go from “friend” to “crush” in her mind through a one-off act that signifies power, like standing up to an authority or being heroic under pressure.
 Other women are attracted simply because a guy is a “man in uniform” or a rugged country boy.

-For all women, power seems to be a display on the guy’s part that he is totally non-needy: he is excellent at what he does, and while people admire him for his excellence, he doesn’t care what others think about him.
+For all women, at an evolutionary level, power seems to be a display on the guy’s part that he is totally non-needy, thus signalling he can provide abundant resources for, and protect, the woman and her offspring.
+He is “non-needy” in the sense he is excellent at what he does, and while people admire him for his excellence, he doesn’t care what others think about him.

 This also explains why certain male physical traits are preferred among women.
 In the older parts of the brain, men seem to be attracted based purely on visual input, whereas women take visual inputs as indicators of a guy’s power.
 For example, masculine faces (signaling strength), pretty eyes (think powerful eye contact), a deep voice, charm, tallness, and being muscular are all good indicators of power, since these help a man achieve power.